Gorisek-Bros/hill-verification-process/hill-approval-criteria-en.md

 ## VII.
 Hill verification template

+1. Template must be used for every verification process.
+2. Template must include all points marked as *completed* or *to fix* with provided context (text or screenshots).
+3. Template must conclude if hill is *approved* or *rejected*

 - [ ] Hill version is properly set.
 - [ ] Hill does not cause any game crashes or intended changes to ski jumper during playing, including jumping from lowest or highest gates available in Training mode.
 - [ ] Hill file size does not exceed 2MB.